jhipster/generator-jhipster/CONTRIBUTING.md

 - [Coding Rules](#rules)
 - [Git Commit Guidelines](#commit)

-And don't forget, we also accept [financial contributions to the project](https://www.jhipster.tech/sponsors/) using OpenCollective.
+And don't forget, we also accept [financial contributions to the project](https://www.jhipster.tech/sponsors/) using Open Collective.

 ## <a name="question"></a> Questions and help